snedmonty/projects/Rest_API_python/README.md

 * There is no strong relationship between latitude and cloudiness, however, it is interesting to see that a strong band of cities sits at 0, 80, and 100% cloudiness.
 * There is no strong relationship between latitude and wind speed, however in northern hemispheres there is a flurry of cities with over 20 mph of wind.

+# Banking dessert Heatmaps
+the relationship between states with high unemployment rates and bank counts per state.

+# Airport Heatmap
+airports in the US